houyi-tracing/houyi/README.md

 ## Features

+### Adaptive Sampling

+A trace with a higher QPS would gain a lower sample rate.
+In contrast, for a trace with a lower QPS, the sampling rate would be higher.

 ### Span Filtering

 By providing filter conditions, Houyi would increase the sampling rates of spans that meet the filter conditions.